alexgolec/tda-api/docs/order-builder.rst

 If this seems like a lot of detail to specify a rather simple order, it is.
 The thing about the order spec object is that it can express *every* order that can be made through the TD Ameritrade API.
-For an advanced example, here is a order spec for a standing order to enter a long position in ``GOOG`` that triggers a one-cancels-other order that exits the position if the price rises to $1400 or falls below $1250:
+For an advanced example, here is a order spec for a standing order to enter a long position in ``GOOG`` at $1310 or less that triggers a one-cancels-other order that exits the position if the price rises to $1400 or falls below $1250:

 .. code-block:: JSON